tianbingithub/iot/intl.en-US/Communications/Server-side Subscription/Configure MNS server-side subscriptions.md

     In this example, the MNS SDK for Java is used to listen to the MNS queue.

-    For information about how to download the MNS SDK, see[MNS documentation](https://www.alibabacloud.com/help/zh/doc-detail/27508.htm).
+    For information about how to download the MNS SDK, see [MNS documentation](https://www.alibabacloud.com/help/zh/doc-detail/27508.htm).

     1. To install the MNS SDK for Java, add the following dependencies to the pom.xml file: